BaichuanLi/genre/README.md

 ### FAQ

+Q: Why I am getting the error "command not found: genre" ?

+A: genre is supposed to be installed and used in a virtual environment.
+If you install it in a global python environment, you may add its path to PATH (e.g., in Ubuntu it is "/home/xx/.local/bin/").

 Q: What does "Below are unsure project names (manual check needed)" mean?

 A: Normally, this message should not appear in generated `requirements.txt`.
 If you see it unluckily, it means one third-party import in your project is mapped to multiple packages.
 Manual check is needed to verify which package(s) is/are real dependency(ies).